 Comorbidities of Hepatitis C

-A comorbidity is a disease or disorder that exists with hepatitis C.
+When a disease or disorder exists with hepatitis C, this is called a comorbidity.

 A comorbid condition can worsen hepatitis C symptoms and interfere with medication effectiveness.
 They should be carefully addressed before and during treatment.
 Our team specializes in simultaneously treating comorbid conditions and hepatitis C infections.